 a work schedule built around choice

-Additionally, we are working on developing guidelines for our managers.
-Next to their regular one-on-one meetings and performance check-ins, these guidelines will help them facilitate conversations with their teams.
+Additionally, at the outset we focused on developing guidelines for our managers.
+These guidelines aim to assist them in conducting discussions with their teams, supplementing their routine one-on-one meetings and performance check-ins.
 Through these conversations, they can agree on a schedule that allows each employee to be their best self while also making sure the team can work at peak performance too.

 (over) communicate

 Since creating a hybrid model is still an ongoing process, it can be difficult at times to provide clear communication.
-I had to learn that it’s ok to not have all the answers yet.
 The key factor is to stay close to your people and provide the best guidance possible at the time — even if that means saying, ‘We’re still working on that.’

 technology is a must

 Hybrid work is not possible without the right technology in place.
 Fortunately, we did very well when it came to technology.
 Within just a few weeks, our digital factory was able to create a digital planning tool to meet our hybrid work needs.
-A prime feature of this tool is that our employees can book a place at the office by themselves.
-This function enables us to keep in check how many people are working at the office every day and scale up or down our capacity level in adherence to the latest government guidelines.
-It also allows us to communicate with our people by sending notifications to their mobile phones.
-For example, about last-minute changes or which facilities are open and which ones aren't.
+However, post-COVID this workplace app has become more or less redundant.

 the importance of touch